-Unfunded Actuarial Accrued The difference between the actuarial accrued liability and liability."
+Unfunded Actuarial Accrued The difference between the actuarial accrued liability and valuation assets.
+Sometimes referred to as "unfunded accrued liability."

-Liability valuation assets.
-Sometimes referred to as "unfunded accrued purposes.
+Valuation Assets The value of current plan assets recognized for valuation purposes.
 Generally based on book value plus a portion of unrealized appreciation or depreciation.